Pemphis acidula J.R.Forst. & G.Forst.

 Lythrum pemphis, Macclellandia griffithiana, Mangium porcellanicum, Melanium fruticosum, Melanium rupestre, Millania rupestris, Pemphis angustifolia, Pemphis setosa

 Pemphis acidula is a mangrove plant that can grow as a densely branched evergreen shrub or small tree up to 20 feet (6 m) tall.
-The leaves are succulent, pointed, grayish-green, narrowly elliptic or lance-shaped, up to 1 inch (2.5 cm) long and up to 0.4 inch (1 cm) wide.
+The leaves are succulent, pointed, grayish-green, narrowly elliptic or lance-shaped, up to 1 inch (2.5 cm) long and up to 0.4 inches (1 cm) wide.
 They are arranged opposite to each other on thick woody branches.
 Flattened hairs are found all over the leaves.
-The flowers are small, cup-shaped, white or pale pink and up to 0.4 inch (1 cm) in diameter.
+The flowers are small, cup-shaped, white or pale pink and up to 0.4 inches (1 cm) in diameter.
 They are usually found to bloom throughout the year.
 The fruits are small, reddish, containing around 20 seeds.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 The plant is sometimes grown as an ornamental.
 There is a significant trade in seeds and live plants, especially in Asia, for growing it as a bonsai.

 Shrubby Coral Pemphis grows on a variety of soil, including fine coastal sand, coastal limestone rock, cliffs, coral conglomerate, limestone bedrock outcrops of atolls, etc. It can grow in places where seawater wet its roots regularly during the high tide.